andreav/swgit/doc/custom_tags.rst

     * **hook-posttag-script**:

-        | Specify a script to be invoked aftre tag creation.
+        | Specify a script to be invoked after tag creation.
         | Arguments passed to the script:
         |   $1 = tag name just created
-        |   $2 = commit on wich tag has been put
+        |   $2 = commit on which tag has been put
         | Note: this hook will be triggered when tag is created locally.
         |       If you want a trigger when tag is pushed, use built-in git hooks.

     * **hook-posttag-sshuser**:

-        If specified, invok `hook-posttag-script` over ssh, with specified user
+        If specified, invoke `hook-posttag-script` over ssh, with specified user

     * **hook-posttag-sshaddr**: